ljiang09/data-science-2023/challenges/c04-gapminder-assignment.md

 - Most of Africa’s countries have a low GDP per capita, which results in a skewed-right spread.
-The maximum GDP per capita for Africa is actually the lowest out of all the continents.
+The maximum GDP per capita for Africa is actually the lowest out of the max GDP per capita for all the continents.
 - The Americas have a skewed-right spread, with most of the points falling on the lower end of the GDP per capita spectrum.
 However, the values are slightly more spread out than in Africa, as indicated by